 Wetlands throughout Hawaii support six endangered, endemic waterbird species as well as many wetland-associated migratory shorebirds and waterfowl.
 Wetland habitats also support more than 200 federally-listed threatened or endangered plants and animals.

 Numerous factors have led to the decline of Hawaiian waterbird populations, including habitat loss and degradation, avian disease, non-native predators and altered freshwater hydrology.
 Wetlands on the islands will also be affected by climate-driven factors such as salt water intrusion and changes in temperature and rainfall patterns.

 Pacific Birds has been working with partners on planning, prioritization and on the ground projects for a decade in Hawaii.
-We have recently expanded our efforts to seek out new funding, improve coastal wetland monitoring, strengthen legislation and policy, and encourage additional acquisition, management and stewardship activities that benefit waterbirds.
+We recently expanded our efforts to seek out new funding, improve coastal wetland monitoring, strengthen legislation and policy, and encourage additional acquisition, management and stewardship activities that benefit waterbirds.

-We are currently updating the Strategic Plan for Wetland Conservation in Hawaii to guide conservation efforts.
-The update will include current information on wetland condition and loss, bird population status and trends, a ranking of habitat threats, and a spatially explicit prioritization of wetlands.
-The updated plan will also include strategies for project implementation, outreach and communications.
+We are also updating the Strategic Plan for Wetland Conservation in Hawaii to guide future conservation efforts.
+The update will include information on wetland condition and loss, bird population status and trends, a ranking of habitat threats, and a spatially explicit prioritization of wetlands.
+The updated plan will also include recommended strategies for project implementation, outreach and communications.